Raziel7893/WindowsGSM.VoyagersOfNera/README.md

 # WindowsGSM.VoyagersOfNera
 🧩WindowsGSM plugin that provides VoyagersOfNera Dedicated server

-## PLEASE ⭐STAR⭐ THE REPO IF YOU LIKE IT!
-THANKS!
+### PLEASE ⭐STAR⭐ THE REPO IF YOU LIKE IT!
+CHECK THE TIP OPTION ON THE BOTTOM IF YOU LIKE MY WORK!

 ### Notes
 - QueryPort seems not be setable, it is either 7778 or Port+1 UDP, not sure yet